 For sale by private owner from the Shreffler collection

-See a copy of the official deluxe Marti Report in with the pictures of this car
+See a copy of the official deluxe Marti Report in the album of pictures of this car

-(full third-party documentation of the options that were factory installed on this Cobra from Marti Auto Works)
+(complete independant third-party documentation of the options that were factory-installed on this Cobra from Marti Auto Works)

 The rare original factory-installed options include: